kriowloo/rl-based_assembly-v4/README.md

 **Install instructions**

+1) Prerequisites

+This software was written in Python and has the following dependencies:

+   - Python 3 (or superior)

-1) Clone this git repo (or manually download and extract files)
+2) Clone this git repo (or manually download and extract files)

 ```console
 user@host:~$ git clone